touir1/linear-regression-SGD/README.md

 * [moviepy](https://zulko.github.io/moviepy/): _pipenv install moviepy_
 * [requests](http://docs.python-requests.org/en/master/): _pipenv install requests_

+I'm also using a video codec to render the animation into a gif file.
+The one i'm using is [imagemagick](https://www.imagemagick.org/script/index.php).

 ## How to run ##

 If you are using pipenv: